Irmtraut

 Irmtraut is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Siegen and Limburg at the boundary with Hesse.
 Irmtraut belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.

 History

 In 879, Irmtraut had its first documentary mention when Gebhard, Count of the Lahngau donated holdings here to the St. Severus Monastery in Gemünden.

 Politics

 The municipal council is made up of 14 council members, who all belong to the Wählergemeinschaft ("Voters' Community"), and who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

+The local bus line 477 runs on the route Rehe - Rennerod - Irmtraut - Westerburg Montabaur.

+The village is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 Running right through the community is Bundesstraße 54, leading from Limburg an der Lahn to Siegen.
 The nearest Autobahn interchange is Limburg-Nord on the A 3 (Cologne-Frankfurt), some 20 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.